University English Co-Teacher

 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

-• At least 3 months at 10 hours/month, or 30 hours, of English as a Foreign Language tutoring experience with primary, middle, or high school students, university students, or adults
+• At least 3 months at 10 hours/month, or 30 hours, of English as a Foreign Language teaching or tutoring experience with primary, middle, or high school students, university students, or adults.

-Competitive candidates will have at least one or more of the following:
+Competitive candidates have at least one or more of the following:

-• Experience providing written and/or verbal feedback, mentoring, and support to address challenges faced by students and faculty; or
+• Experience providing written and/or verbal feedback, mentoring, and support to address challenges faced by students and faculty.

 • Academic or work experience in science, technology, engineering, mathematics, and/or business administration.